Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Use the Service Quotas console to create an Amazon CloudWatch alarm for the EC2 instances.
 Configure the alarm with quota utilization equal to or greater than `70%`.
 Configure the alarm to publish an Amazon Simple Notification Service (Amazon SNS) notification when the alarm enters `ALARM` state.
 - [ ] Create an Amazon CloudWatch alarm.
 Configure the alarm with a threshold of `70%` for the `CPUUtilization` metric for the EC2 instances.
 Configure the alarm to publish an Amazon Simple Notification Service (Amazon SNS) notification when the alarm enters `ALARM` state.

 ### A team of developers is using several Amazon S3 buckets as centralized repositories.
 Users across the world upload large sets of files to these repositories.
 The development team's applications later process these files.
-A SysOps administrator sets up a new S3 bucket, `DOC-EXAMPLE-BUCKET`, to support a new workload, The rew S3 bucket also receives regular uploads cf large sets of files from users worldwide.
+A SysOps administrator sets up a new S3 bucket, `DOC-EXAMPLE-BUCKET`, to support a new workload.
+The new S3 bucket also receives regular uploads of large sets of files from users worldwide.
 When the new S3 bucket is put into production, the upload performance from certain geographic areas is lower than the upload performance that the existing S3 buckets provide.
 What should the SysOps administrator do to remediate this issue?

 - [ ] Provision an Amazon ElastiCache for Redis cluster for the new S3 bucket.
 Provide the developers with the configuration endpoint of the cluster for use in their API calls
 - [ ] Add the new S3 bucket to a new Amazon CloudFront distribution.
 Provide the developers with the domain name of the new distribution for use in their API calls.